macloo/python-adv-web-apps/docs/flask_forms.rst

 Before reading further, try out a `working version of this app <https://weimergeeks.com/flaskform/>`_.
 The complete code for the app is in the folder named `actors_app <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/flask/actors_app>`_.

 1. You type an actor’s name into the form and submit it.
+Try Willem Dafoe, Viola Davis, Morgan Freeman, or Kate Winslet (there are only 100 names).
 2. If the actor’s name is in the data source (ACTORS), the app loads a detail page for that actor.
 (Photos of bears 🐻 stand in for real photos of the actors.)
 3. Otherwise, you stay on the same page, the form is cleared, and a message tells you that actor is not in the database.